jeffboody/libai/readme-nn.md

 	dLR/dwi = dL/dwi + 2*lambda*wi

-Keep in mind that the regularization term affects the backpropagation procedure by adding an additional term to the update parameter step since dL/dwi is replaced by dLR/dwi.
+Keep in mind that the regularization term affects the backpropagation algorithm by adding an additional term to the update parameter step since dL/dwi is replaced by dLR/dwi.
 Some results also suggest that the regularization term is not required for the perceptron bias parameter since it does not seem to impact the final result.
-The lambda term is a regularization hyperparameter (0 to 1) that is selected when designing the neural network.
+The lambda term is a regularization hyperparameter and it was suggested that a good default is 0.01.

 To explain how regularization works in the absense of normalization, let's consider how the L2 regularization term